 Coaching without a baseline is guesswork.
 Before the first session begins, we map where your capacity is holding and where it is breaking across all six domains through a 90-minute intake that functions as both assessment and orientation.
 You arrive at session one with a full picture already in the room.

-From there, the cadence is designed around your engagement length: bi-weekly for six months, monthly for nine and twelve.
+From there, the cadence is designed around your engagement length: monthly across all three engagements.
 The spacing is intentional.
 It creates room for real-world application between sessions, which is where the actual work happens.
 You bring what is alive.
 The framework creates the context.
 The coaching follows where you are, not where a curriculum says you should be.

 Between sessions, YCP™ Vol 1 functions as the working instrument, a bridge that keeps the framework active when the session is over.
 Every engagement is a minimum of six months, because meaningful change at this level does not happen in less time than that.